jitendra3109/LoginAndRegisterWithAndroid/README.md

-# AuthenticationWithCloud
+# login & SignUp Activity Using Firebase Cloud.
-Using firebase cloud computing Login and singup.
+In this project I created andoid appliction which